Pennsieve/pennsieve-agent/README.md

 Download the latest installer for your operating system: https://github.com/Pennsieve/pennsieve-agent/releases

-- Windows and MacOS release come with graphical installers (.msi and .pkg )
+- Windows and MacOS release come with graphical wizard installers (.msi and .pkg )

 - For *nix environments use `dpkg -i  pennsieve-VERSION_amd64.deb` to install